AndresHernandezAcid/tattoo-landing/README.md

 # tattoo-landing
-A landing page por a tattoo store using some Js libraries AOSjs
+Landing page sketch for a tattoo store, using animate.css grid.css and wow.js libraries